Funded Projects

 Unconventional IRE1 activation for promoting brain resilience

-It has been appreciated for decades years that cognitive decline and dementia are frequently accompanied by changes that cause proteins within brain cells to clump abnormally into structures called neurofibrillary tangles.
-Resilient brains are better able to resist this process but the underlying mechanisms for why individuals’ brains are more or less resilient are not fully understood.
+It has been appreciated for decades that cognitive decline and dementia are frequently accompanied by changes that cause proteins within brain cells to clump abnormally into structures called neurofibrillary tangles.
+Resilient brains are better able to resist this process but the underlying mechanisms for why individuals’ brains are either more or less resilient are not fully understood.

 Knight Initiative for Brain Resilience